tranvansang/express-transformer/README.md

 - `chain.message(callback, option)`: overwrite the error message of the one or more previous transformations in the chain.
     - Parameters:
         - `(required) callback: Function | string`: the string indicating the message or the function which accepts the same parameters as of `chain.transform()`'s `callback` (i.e., `value` and `info`).
+        Similarly, `callback` can be async or a normal function.
         - `(optional) option: Object`: an object specifying the behavior of the overwriting message, which includes the following properties.
             - `(optional) force: boolean (default: false)`:
                 - if `force` is `true`: overwrite the error message of all transformations in the chain, which does not have error message overwritten, from begin until when this message is called.